IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 #### Not recommended

+- Don't create class names that are longer than necessary.
 - Don't create class names that describe the content or use cases.
 - Don't name classes based on location of content.
 - Don't name classes based on presentation.